Murder of Marcia King: Funeral

 King had been buried as a Jane Doe at Riverside Cemetery in Miami County, Ohio weeks after her death, with several officers assigned to investigate her murder serving as pallbearers at her funeral.
 Following the identification of her body, King's family chose for her to remain buried within this cemetery, with her stepmother, Cindy Sossoman, explaining her family's belief that it had been "God's plan" that their daughter was to be murdered and to remain unidentified for so long, they believed King was blessed to have died within a community which had shown such consideration and dignity to her while she had remained unidentified.
 Her parents had long since divorced, and her father, John Wesley Sossoman, had remarried, having several children with his second wife, all of whom had long wondered as to King's whereabouts and welfare.

 On July 20, 2018, a memorial service for King was held at a chapel in Troy, Ohio.
 This service was officiated by the Reverend Gregory Simmons.
 Her new headstone was unveiled at this service.
-Marcia's father, John, had died on January 5, 2018.
+Marcia's father, John, had died on January 5, 2018, three months before she was identified.
 Her brother, Daniel King, and half-brother, Jonathan Sossoman, had also died by the time King's identity was discovered.
 Marcia's stepmother and eight other surviving family members replaced the headstone simply reading "Jane Doe" with a headstone bearing her actual name at this service, which was attended by over fifty local residents.
 Describing King's personality, her stepmother described her as a "very trusting" young woman, before informing all present: "Words don't describe the feelings we have for all of you, how you have loved her and taken her in your arms."